fbpx

 Matthew 6:21 (ESV)

 By choosing to simplify, I’m removing the lid from my life.
-By simplifying, I free up my mind, my body, my home, and my time for limitless possibilities.
+By simplifying, I free up my mind, body, home, and time for limitless possibilities.

 My plan.

-I’ve tried not to overthink this part, because that’s bringing complexity into my quest for simplicity.
-However, I need to learn simplicity.
-So I have a few things I want to attempt in order to simplify my life.
+I’ve tried not to overthink this part because that brings complexity into my quest for simplicity.
+However, I need to learn simplicity, so I have a few things I want to attempt to simplify my life.

 So there you have it… my one word for 2017 is simplicity.